Elgg/Elgg/docs/design/database.rst

 units of data called entities.

-Plugins are discouraged from interacting directly with the database, which creates a more stable system and a better user experience becase content created by different plugins can be mixed together in consistent ways.
+Plugins are discouraged from interacting directly with the database, which creates a more stable system and a better user experience because content created by different plugins can be mixed together in consistent ways.
 With this approach, plugins are faster to develop, and are at the same time much more powerful.

 Every entity in the system inherits the ``ElggEntity`` class.
-This class controls access permissions, ownership
+This class controls access permissions, ownership, containment and provides consistent API for accessing and updating entity properties.

 .. _thumb\|The Elgg data model diagramIn: image:Elgg_data_model.png

 You can extend entities with extra information in two ways:

-``Metadata``: This is information describing the entity, usually added by the author of the entity when the entity is created.
+``Metadata``: This information describes the entity, it is usually added by the author of the entity when the entity is created or updated.
-   For example, tags, an ISBN number, a file location, or source language is metadata.
+   Examples of metadata include tags, ISBN number or a third-party ID, location, geocoordinates etc. Think of metadata as a simple key-value storage.

-``Annotations``: This is information about the entity, usually added by a third party after the entity is created.
-   For example, ratings, likes, and votes are annotations.
+``Annotations``: This information extends the entity with properties usually added by a third party.
+Such properties include ratings, likes, and votes.

-   (Comments were before 1.9.)
+The main differences between metadata and annotations:

+- metadata does not have owners, while annotations do
+- metadata is not access controlled, while annotations are
+- metadata is preloaded when entity is constructed, while annotations are only loaded on demand

+These differences might have implications for performance and your business logic, so consider carefully, how you would like to attach data to your entities.

+In certain cases, it may be benefitial to avoid using metadata and annotations and create new entities instead and attaching them via ``container_guid`` or a relationship.

 Datamodel
 =========